thediveo/lxkns/docs/model.md

 The core of `lxkns` works with (_dev-ID_, _inode_) namespace identifiers.
-The (only?) critical place is where namespace IDs are entering via textual representations only, because these lack the device ID for fully qualification. `lxkns` works around this mess as follows:
+The (only?) critical place is where namespace IDs are entering via textual representations only, because these lack the device ID for fully qualification.

+`lxkns` works around this mess as follows:

-- the CLI tools always use the kernel's established current format for output _and_ input parameters, that is, `net:[4026531905]`.
+- the CLI tools always use the kernel's established de-facto format for output _and_ input parameters, that is, `net:[4026531905]`.
 After all, that's what all the well-established tools like `lsns` do.

 - `lxkns.species` defines two functions through which half-baked inode numbers enter the namespace ID universe:
   - `IDwithType(s string) (id NamespaceID, t NamespaceType)` parses a textual